 This is no time for The Library to be quiet.

-The Dauphin County Library System stands with our community, other public libraries and the American Library Association against racism and injustice.
+The Dauphin County Library System stands with our community, other public libraries and the American Library Association against censorship, racism, and injustice.
 Anywhere.
 Everywhere.

 At this critical time, it is also important to say what else we stand for.